-Any repetitive motion can eventually wear down and damage your musculoskeletal system, such as muscles, tendons, ligaments, and joints.
-When your body is not conditioned over time, acute injuries such as sprains and strains can rapidly occur after only a few repetitions of weights you are not accustom too.
+Any repetitive motion can eventually wear down and damage your musculoskeletal systems, such as muscles, tendons, ligaments, and joints.
+When your body is not conditioned over time, acute injuries such as sprains and strains can rapidly occur after only a few repetitions of weights you are not accustomed too.
 Musculoskeletal injuries vary greatly in severity, the most serious causing chronic and lasting damage.
 Common examples include tendonitis and bursitis, but there is a long list of potential lifting injuries associated with the back, neck, shoulders, elbows, wrists, knees, and legs.
 Because of the potential severity of these injuries, knowledge of prevention is absolutely critical.

 Here are some key practical tips that can significantly reduce the risk of injury.
 Keep in mind that no matter the precautions taken, injury always remains a risk- the following list simply reduces that risk significantly:

 Back Injury Prevention